-Finally, under the Clinton administration the United States used the UN General Assembly as the forum for advocating for the new office of high commissioner for human rights in late 1993.145 The first high commissioner, José Ayala Lasso, however, was roundly criticized by human rights groups for failing to speak out against abuses.146 Mary Robinson, the high commissioner after Lasso, however, successfully used her position to disseminate information about human rights and offer technical support to countries requesting assistance.
+Finally, under the Clinton administration the United States used the UN General Assembly as the forum for advocating for the new office of high commissioner for human rights in late 1993.
+The first high commissioner, José Ayala Lasso, however, was roundly criticized by human rights groups for failing to speak out against abuses.
+Mary Robinson, the high commissioner after Lasso, however, successfully used her position to disseminate information about human rights and offer technical support to countries requesting assistance.
 This position of high commissioner is quite dependent on the role taken by the high commissioner himself or herself.
-Likewise, U.S. financial support for this office has also been irregular, in large part due to congressional pressures and uneven domestic support.147
+Likewise, U.S. financial support for this office has also been irregular, in large part due to congressional pressures and uneven domestic support.
+The provided the support of the provided that the commissioner himself or herself.
+Likewise, U.S. financial support for this office has also been irregular, in large part due to congressional pressures and uneven domestic support.